 Getting to Sky Pond in Rocky Mountain National Park

-Make your way along the Glacier Gorge Trail for several miles, passing a few marked junctions.
+Continue along Glacier Gorge for several miles, passing a few marked junctions.
 Once you reach the Glacier Gorge and the Loch junction, head towards the Loch (away from Glacier Falls).

 Continuing to Sky Pond